Bodera/learnPath_JavaScript/Nodejs_TDD/README.md

 $ git commit -a -m "Initialized npm"
 ```

-We now add our first dependency for development environment only, it is a JavaScript Standart Style package:
+We now add our first dependency for development environment only, it is a JavaScript Standart Style module:

 ```bash
 $ npm i standard -D